friflo/Friflo.Json.Fliox/README.md

           arrays and `List`'s.
 Right now `Dictionary` (maps) entries are not reused.
           This avoids object allocation on the heap for the given instance and all its child objects
     - Support polymorphism
+    - `JsonReader` support two error handling modes while parsing and deserialization (unmarshalling) - e.g. JSON validation errors.
+      When avoiding exceptions performance increases by the fact that throwing exceptions is an expensive operation because of object creation the heap.
+The error handling modes are:
+        1. Don't throw any exception and provide the error state via a boolean and a message.
+        2. Throw exception in error case
     - Optimized for performance and low memory footprint
         - Create an immutable type description for each `Type` to invoke only the minimum required reflection calls while de-/serializing